samir-i-am/datasciencecoursera/README.md

 # datasciencecoursera

-Repo for Coursera Data Science Toolkit Final Project
+##Repo for Coursera Data Science Toolkit Final Project
+### This is a simple text edit done for testing purposes